Genusbiz/docs/developers/defining-an-app-model/user-interface/web/web-apps/settings.md

 Appears at the end of the URL pointing to the app.
 Specifying a path segment such as **hours-reporting**, associates your app with a URL equal to *https://my-app-server/.../.../hours-reporting*.

+If not specified, it will default to a url-encodet version of the name of the app (lower case and spaces replaced with dashes).

 **Entry point**

 A web component, such as a form, which should be displayed when the app is launched.
+It is possible to map in initial selection of the data sources in the component model.

 **Drawer**